neurosimata/seizy_ml/docs/tutorial.md

 6) **Verify seizures and adjust seizure boundaries.**
 - This will launch a prompt to allow for file selection for verification.
-- After the file selection, a GUI will be launched for seizure verfication and seizure oundary adjustment.
+- After the file selection, a GUI will be launched for seizure verfication and seizure boundary adjustment.
 ```
 python cli.py verify
 ```